inet-framework/inet-showcases/docs/wireless/power/index.md

 Energy storage and generator modules are controlled by energy management modules.
 In this showcase, hosts are configured to contain a `SimpleEpEnergyManagemenet` module.
-We configure energy management modules to shut down hosts when their energy levels reach zero, and restart them when their energy storage charges to half of their nominal energy capacity, i.e.
+We configure energy management modules to shut down hosts when their energy levels reach 10% of nominal capacity (0.005 Joules), and restart them when their energy storage charges to half of their nominal energy capacity, i.e.
 0.025 Joules.
+These settings can be specified by the energy management module's `nodeShutdownCapacity` and `nodeStartCapacity` parameters.

 ### Radio modes and states